 Tsuzuki thought about that.
 "I don't know yet.
 I wish I didn't have to, but that's not a choice that's mine to make, is it?"

-"If you set yourself against King Enma, you set yourself against all of Meifu.
+The way Tatsumi saw it, it was precisely his choice.
+"If you set yourself against King Enma, you set yourself against the Judgment Bureau, and everyone in it.
 You understand that, don't you?"

-It was a moment before Tsuzuki could answer.
-But when he did it was a clear, "Yes.
-And don't think it's at all easy for me.
-But if what Muraki said about Enma is true. . . ."
+It was a moment before Tsuzuki could answer, the full weight of Tatsumi's meaning sinking into him like a stone.
+But when he did, it was a clear, "Yes.
+And don't think that is at all easy for me.
+But if what Muraki said about Enma is true . . ."

 I just couldn't bear to see him hurt, he told himself, any more than he could Kurosaki.

-"Don't get me wrong, Tatsumi," Tsuzuki said.
+"Don't get me wrong, Tatsumi," Tsuzuki said after a while.
 "Where Muraki is concerned, I intend to finish what I started.
 I don't know how yet, but I will.
 According to him, that's what I was made to do.
-It's my destiny.
-And I can't very well escape destiny, can I?
+And I can't very well escape that, can I?
 Even if I wanted to."

-His back lit faintly from the light in the hallway suddenly struck Tatsumi as one carrying a weight even heavier than his own—a weight like he could not imagine.
-He could find nothing else to say.
+His back lit faintly from the light in the hallway suddenly struck Tatsumi as one carrying a weight even heavier than his own—a weight like he could not imagine—so that he could find nothing to say.
 There was nothing he had the right to say.

 The room where the souls of the recently departed waited to receive judgment had always struck Hisoka as a particularly depressing place.
-Feelings of regret and fear and hopelessness built up over the decades of the building's existence saturated the walls, never allowed the opportunity to fully dissipate, and he could only imagine how much worse it had been in the old administration building, which had stood in Meifu for centuries until the modern era.
-It was for that reason more than any other that he had rarely willingly visited this place.
-Fortunately the memory of waiting here for his own judgment had been erased upon Enma's decision to make him a shinigami, a regular procedure designed to protect the integrity of Meifu's system.
+Feelings of regret and fear and hopelessness built up over the decades of the hall's existence saturated the walls, never allowed the opportunity to fully dissipate, and he could only imagine how much worse it had been in the old administration building, that had stood in Meifu for centuries until the modern era.
+It was for that reason more than anything that he rarely willingly visited this place.
+Fortunately the memory of waiting here for his own judgment had been erased upon Enma's decision to make him a shinigami, a regular procedure designed to protect the integrity of Juuohcho's employees.

-It was no official order that compelled Hisoka to this place that brought his senses so much torment.
+It was no official order that compelled Hisoka to this place which brought him so much psychic torment.
 He was not completely sure of the reasons himself.
 Perhaps there had been something truthful about what Fujisawa had said to him the night before, about them being more similar than Hisoka cared to believe.
-He still did not believe that, yet he had come here because of that young man nonetheless, even though he could not explain it.
+He still did not believe it, yet he had come here because of that young man nonetheless, though he could not explain it.

-Fujisawa, or rather, his soul sat bent over in one of the chairs that was pushed against one wall, wearing a pressed suit that had been issued him by the department as per routine.
-It was only natural for Hisoka to maintain his distance, having been assaulted by that young man just a few hours before.
+Fujisawa—or rather, his soul—sat bent over in one of the chairs that was pushed against one wall, his elbows on his knees and hanging his head, wearing a pressed suit like that which was issued to every incoming male soul by the department.
+It was only natural for Hisoka to harbor some suspicion about Fujisawa's show or regret, having been assaulted by that young man just hours before.

-He did not sit down, instead opting to stand a little more than arm's length away as he spoke the deceased's name.
+He did not sit down himself, in case he needed to make a hasty retreat, instead opting to stand a little more than arm's length away as he spoke the deceased's name.

 Fujisawa glanced up at him with nothing in his eyes.
 No resentment, no malice, nor any of his usual cockiness neither.
 That was what surprised Hisoka.
 He looked, simply, normal.
 "You came to see me, Kurosaki?
 I suppose this is just a taste of the punishment to come, huh?
-You gonna testify against me?"
+Are you going to testify against me?"

 "No," Hisoka said.
 "We don't do things that way here.
-Your crimes speak for themselves.
-For that matter, you don't really have to do anything: Your heart will do all the talking.
-Sort of.
-You'll soon find out for yourself."
+Your crimes will speak for themselves.
+For that matter, you don't really have to do anything: Your heart will do all the talking . . .
+Well, you'll soon find out for yourself."

 "I don't know whether to take that as reassurance or a warning."